MicrosoftDocs/cpp-docs/docs/standard-library/duration-class.md

 int main()
 {
-    // a duration that tracks ticks as 1/10ths of a second duration<int, std::ratio<1, 10>> tenths{ 5 };
+    // create a duration that tracks ticks as 1/10ths of a second duration<int, std::ratio<1, 10>> tenths{ 5 };
     std::cout << tenths << '\n';